JihunKimCode/Wordle-Solver/README.md

 - **Algorithm**: We will start with using the Bayesian model but we also consider combining other algorithms if necessary
 ![image](https://github.com/JihunKimCode/Wordle-Solver/assets/112218975/9fc7ca5c-caf3-4a7e-9f6b-6802ef6a1086)

+# Works Flow
+## Main Goal
+1. Random guess from list (whole word list)
+2. Feedback based on the letter location(yellow, green, gray).
+3. Go back and guess with the feedback information.
+## Stretched Goal
+1. Find the best word to start
+2. Make it in the web version

 # Requirements + Deadlines
 - [ ]  **Presentation**: Nov 30th
   - Should be sent to Dr. Schuman by Nov 29th